CumulusNetworks/docs/content/cumulus-linux-37/Layer-3/Address-Resolution-Protocol-ARP.md

 | `arp_ignore`  | MAX       |
 | `arp_notify`  | MAX       |

 For example, if the `/proc/sys/net/conf/all/arp_ignore` value is set to *1* and the `/proc/sys/net/conf/swp1/arp_ignore` value is set to *0*, to try to disable it on a per-port basis, interface swp1 still uses the value of *1* in its operation.
 While it may appear that the port-specific setting should override the global *all* setting, it does not actually work that way.
 Instead, the MAX value between the *all* value and port-specific value defines the actual behavior.
-This lack of simplicity has led Cumulus Networks to implement the ARP parameter changes using the *default* location instead.

 The *default* location `/proc/sys/net/ipv4/conf/default/arp*` defines the values for all future IP interfaces.
 Changing the *default* setting of an ARP parameter does not impact interfaces that already contain an IP address.
 If changes are being made to a running system that already has IP addresses assigned to it, port-specific settings should be used instead.